CRJFisher/code-charter/code-charter-vscode/Planning.md

 - [ ] Add the option to show non-business logic nodes in the chart.
   - Or toggle between full descriptions and business logic focussed
 - [ ] Rebuild the scip-python image using distroless to reduce the image size
+- [ ] In summariseClusters.ts the strategy of using `computeDepthLevels` to determine when to summarise a cluster isn't working.
+Some parent clusters aren't available as context.

 ### ChartArea